soumendrak/website-v2/content/blog/three-powers.md

 +++
-title = "The Three Types of Workplace Power Explained: Role, Relational, and Expertise" description = "Learn about the three types of workplace power—role power, relational power, and expertise power—and how to leverage them for career growth and influence in any organization." date = "2025-11-02" updated = "2025-11-02"
+title = "The Three Types of Workplace Power Explained: Role, Relational, and Expertise" description = "Learn about the three types of workplace power; role power, relational power, and expertise power; and how to leverage them for career growth and influence in any organization." date = "2025-11-02" updated = "2025-11-02"
 [extra]